In a first-ever 360-video filmed from the heart of a pride in the wild, you get to come face to face with lions in Virtual Reality.

 Working with the National Geographic Remote Imaging team, the project had access to some of the best tools (and minds) on the planet when it comes to wildlife imaging.

-Together with Mike Shepard and the tools from Nation Remote Imaging, the team built out a mobile camera platform based on a remote controlled car.
+Together with Mike Shepard and the tools from National Geographic Remote Imaging, the team built out a mobile camera platform based on a remote controlled car.
 Sourcing local materials for armoring the camera car during the expedition in Zambia, the team covered the mobile platform with half an oil barrel and thereby established a new nickname for the platform: The Droid.

 The Droid would serve as the most important tool of the whole expedition, getting the various camera systems in place – right in front of the lions.